zowe/docs-site/docs/whats-new/breaking-changes-v3.md

-# Breaking Changes and Important Updates in Zowe v3
+# Breaking changes and important updates in Zowe V3

-The upcoming release of Zowe v3 will bring a range of major changes in Zowe functionality.
-Review this article for details about changes to various Zowe components to be introduced in Zowe v3.
+The upcoming release of Zowe V3 will bring a range of major changes in Zowe functionality.
+Review this article for details about changes to various Zowe components to be introduced in Zowe V3.

 ## API Mediation Layer (API ML)